Seagull-Project-PHP-Framework/seagullframework-website/docs/Community/CommentsAboutSeagull.md

+---
+layout: page
+title: How to setup a Virtual Host in Apache
+permalink: /Community/CommentsAboutSeagull.html
+---

 <!-- Name: Community/CommentsAboutSeagull -->
 <!-- Version: 12 -->
 <!-- Last-Modified: 2007/09/19 09:28:37 -->
 <!-- Author: lazsea -->

-## Comments about Seagull PHP Framework
+# Comments about Seagull PHP Framework

 Thank you very much for this wonderful framework.
 It's really excellent and one of the most useful software I have ever worked with.